 - Master's thesis projects: Most master's students work directly with faculty to design a field research project that will become the basis of a thesis paper.
 See Fieldwork for M.S. in Global Health Students for more information.

-- Doctoral certificate and medical students and trainee: Students in these programs have opportunities to design field research projects.
+- Graduate certificate and medical students and trainee: Students in these programs have opportunities to design field research projects.
 See Requirements below for more information.

 Read stories about recent student fieldwork:

-- You must complete an approved global health ethics course (see course requirements for options) prior to your activity and attend a pre-experience workshop before departure.
+- Completion of an approved global health ethics course prior to departure.

 Master of Science in Global Health